Providing teaching material to unite Holy Land faiths.

 “The second verse in Shema gives me hope and inspiration that there will be balance on this planet, that God’s glorious kingdom will be blessed forever,” says Neril, who was raised near Berkeley, California, and has lived in Israel for eight years.

-“This is hope in the face of what scientists are saying about what will happen in this century,” he tells ISRAEL21c.
+“This is hope in the face of what scientists are saying about what will happen in this century,” he says.

 Sponsored by the Julia Burke Foundation in California, his organization divides its actions into two spheres: one dedicated to fighting climate change, the other to providing ecological-theological seminars and college-credit courses to show how faith intersects with environmental values.